sagemathinc/cocalc-doc/source/teaching-tips_and_tricks.rst

      *terminal view, showing export folder and zipfile contents*

-Note: in some rare cases, the pdf file cannot be created; in this case, the utility falls back to html.
+Note: in some cases, the pdf file cannot be created; in this case, the utility creates html instead of pdf.

 .. index:: Course; copy missing files
 .. index:: Course; catch up student